BLZbanme/leetcode/0001-0100/0001-0050/0017LetterCombinationsOfAAPhoneNumber/0017LetterCombinationsOfAAPhoneNumber.md

+# 17. Letter Combinations of a Phone Number

 #### 问题描述

 ​	Given a string containing digits from `2-9` inclusive, return all possible letter combinations that the number could represent.